AHU-VRV/Uncertain-PS/README.md

 You can download the training dataset and the testing dataset from this link: [Dataset](https://drive.google.com/file/d/17Cs2JhKOKwt4usiAYJVJMnXfyZWySn3s/view).

 ## Pretrained model
 The pretrained model is adopted from [Polyp-PVT](https://github.com/DengPingFan/Polyp-PVT).
-And put it in the './Pretrained models' folder for initialization.
+Please put it in the './Pretrained models' folder for initialization.

 ## Training